dantalian-pv/useful-shell-scripts/README.md

 ### zram.sh

 Creates 4 swap partitions by 1Gb each in RAM with some compression ratio.
-Useful when you don't have enough RAM and don't want to deal swap on hard rive.
+Useful when you don't have enough RAM and don't want to deal with swap on hard rive.
 Minimum 8Gb RAM is required, otherwise it is quite pointless.

 ### screen-ocr.sh